 All providers caring for School Readiness children must maintain the Office of Early Learning (OEL) Group Size Requirements (staff to child ratios) at all times.
 For more information about Group Size Requirements, please click here.
 Additional information can be found in OEL's School Readiness Program Health and Safety Standards Handbook(s) at the link here.

 - Annual Child Care Resource and Referral (CCR&R) Update:

 Please complete the annual CCR&R update on the Office of Early Learning (OEL) Provider Portal by May 31 of each year.
 According to Florida Statute Rule 6M-9.3000, Providers must provide an annual CCR&R update to maintain compliance with the Voluntary Prekindergarten (VPK), School Readiness, and Children's Services Council (CSC) Scholarship agreements/contracts.
 Parents will then be able to know what their options are within the county.
 This is also a great way to advertise your facility and its programs.

 - Parent Fees:

 Parent fees are designated by the Florida Administrative Code (FAC) as a requirement for receiving services unless waived.
 In the event that a parent does not honor the obligation to pay the parent fees, it will be difficult to transfer their child to a different child care provider.
-It is recommended that all parents receive complete information regarding parent fees and/or the possibility of a tuition difference during enrollment and eligibility.
-We encourage all providers to provide the details of the difference of tuition prior to enrollment.
+Providers must provide parents with a list of any fees it charges and written notice of the difference between private pay rate and School Readiness (SR) reimbursement, prior to the parent enrolling into their program.